anay-m/anay-m.github.io/_projects/A2Go.md

 ---
-name: Augmented Reality - A2 Go
+name: Virtual Reality - CSE Simulator
-tools: [Unity, C#, Sketchfab, Mixamo]
+tools: [Unreal Engine, C++]
 image: https://image.cnbcfm.com/api/v1/image/105510204-1539707620301jobsim1.png?v=1539707641
-description: An Ann Arbor themed AR Game!
-Travel through Ann Arbor, and augment your experience with digital Ann Arbor landmarks and more!
+description: A VR game for CS students at the University of Michigan.
+Want to experience what it's like to be a CSE student?
+Try it out!
 ---

 # Augmented Reality - A2 Go